miller2590/Todo-C--/README.md

 In the menu, you will have the options to display your list, add a task, delete a task and quit the program.

 What I learned:
-Whille developing this project, I solidified basic string, and vector manipulaation.
+Whille developing this project, I solidified basic string, and vector manipulation.
 As well as utilizing for loops and while loops.
 I learned about the getLine function which gave me the ability to add type string tasks which included spaces.

 HOW IT WORKS: